ch-hristov/Preprocess-RVL-CDIP/README.md

 The RVL-CDIP should be downloaded from the original website - https://www.cs.cmu.edu/~aharley/rvl-cdip/

+0. Move the downloaded file in a disk space which has 80 gb free space (incl the 37gb download)

+0.5. run `tar -xvzf "./rvl-cdip.tar.gz"`

 1. Use the compose.py to build the per category dataset.
 *IMPORTANT* Remember to replace all the paths to your own.